Tokuma Shoten: History

 In January 2017, Tokuma Bunko launched the drama Today is a good day by Maha Harada which was broadcast at WOWOW.
 In March 2017, Tokuma Shoten became a subsidiary of Culture Convenience Club through an acquisition exchange of shares.
 In April 2017, Comic Ruy's original TV animated series, Alice and Kura Six by Tetsuya Imai was broadcast.
 In July 2017, Tokuma Bunko's drama Akira and Akira by Ike Well Jun was broadcast at WOWOW.
-Comic Ryu’s original TV animated series Centaur’s Trouble by Kei Murayama was broadcast.
+Comic Ryus original TV animated series Centaur's Trouble by Kei Murayama was broadcast.